Kegworth air disaster: Aftermath

 A memorial was built in the village cemetery in nearby Kegworth to "those who died, those who were injured and those who took part in the rescue operation", together with a garden made using soil from the crash site.

 Captain Hunt and First Officer McClelland, both seriously injured in the crash, were dismissed following the criticisms of their actions in the Air Accidents Investigation Branch report.
 Hunt suffered injuries to his spine and legs in the crash.
 In April 1991, he told a BBC documentary, "We were the easy option – the cheap option if you wish.
 We made a mistake – we both made mistakes – but the question we would like answered is why we made those mistakes."
 British Midland later paid McClelland an out-of-court settlement for unfair dismissal.

 Alan Webb, the chief fire officer at East Midlands Airport, was made an MBE in the 1990 New Year Honours list for the co-ordination of his team in the rescue efforts that followed the crash.
 Graham Pearson, a passing motorist who assisted Kegworth survivors at the crash site for three hours, sued the airline for post-traumatic stress disorder and was awarded £57,000 in damages in 1998.

 Media

-The crash was featured in a 1991 documentary, an episode of the series Taking Liberties named "Fatal Error".
-ITV aired a documentary in 1999 of the Kegworth crash.
+The crash was featured in a 1991 documentary, an episode of the series Taking Liberties named "Fatal Error". it was also featured in an edition of ITV's The Cook Report in 1993 entitled "Don't Shoot the Pilot", ITV aired a documentary in 1999 of the Kegworth crash.
 Flight 092 was also featured in an episode of Seconds From Disaster called "Motorway Plane Crash".

 It was also featured in the 2011 Discovery Channel documentary Aircrash Confidential.

 In 2015, the incident was featured in the episode "Choosing Sides" or "M1 Plane Crash" of the documentary television series Mayday, or Air Crash Investigation, as it is known in the UK.

 In 2024, the incident was also featured on the "M1 Plane Crash" episode of Terror at 30,000 Feet on Channel 5.

+Kegworth: Flight to Disaster was broadcast on BBC Northern Ireland on 8 January 2025, the 36th anniversary of the accident.